Table of contents

 While the channels differ, social commerce and eCommerce strategies actually go hand in hand: Combining social experiences with traditional transactional experiences on a single platform offers a new way to connect, buy, and sell.
 Social commerce can help a business expand their eCommerce presence to social media channels to reach a wider, younger, and mobile-first audience.

-82% of millennials, 73% of Gen Z, and 63% of Gen X report using their smartphones for commerce.
+82% of millennials, 73% of Gen Z, and 63% of Gen X report using their smartphones for commerce, according to the Square Growth of Mobile and Conversational Commerce report.

 Social commerce examples